 Computer programming, logic gates and algorithms form a significant part of Computer Science and as a result the subject is likely to be attractive to those wishing to go on to study Mathematics, Science or Economics at A level.
-GCSE ICT covers the advanced use of computer programs such as databases, web design packages, spreadsheets and presentation packages and may be more attractive to pupils intending to take humanities and Business Studies at A level.

 How will I be assessed?